IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

   component (eg LocalStateQuery) can still use the lock, but chain selection will not.
 Therefore, chain selection may need to forward a readset through a sequence of differences that is not merely an extension of the sequence of differences through which the corresponding key set was rewound.
+We will need to carefully design pipelining so that those reads and flushes interleave seamlessly during bulk fetch, never requiring a re-issued read.
+However, in a node that is no longer bulk fetching, it may be that flushing invalidates an in-flight read and it will need to be re-issued while holding the lock.
+That's OK, since pipelining is only necessary for bulk fetch performance goals.

 ### Almost as simple even with pipelined chain selection